python/cpython/Doc/distutils/setupscript.rst

     <=   >=   !=

-These can be combined by using multiple qualifiers separated by commas (and optional whitespace).
+These can be combined by using multiple qualifiers separated by commas (and optional :term:`whitespace`).
 In this case, all of the qualifiers must be matched; a logical AND is used to combine the evaluations.

 Let's look at a bunch of examples: